-A. Foundations
+A. Foundat ions

 PL 110 Introduction to Philosophy and Critical Thinking 5

-PL 220 Philosophy of the Human Person
+PL 220 Philosophy of the Human Person 5

-PL 260 Logic 5
+PL 260 Logic

 B. Ethics

+PL 345 Ethics

-C. History and Traditions
+C. History : and Traditions

-PL 370 Introduction to Modern Philosophy5 PL 441 The Greek Experience: Plato/Aristotle5 PL 442 The Medieval Synthesis: Augustine/Aquinas5 PL 449 Major Figures in the Traditions
+PL 370 Introduction to Modern Philosophy 5

+PL 441 The Greek Experience: Plato/Aristotle

+PL 442 The Medieval Synthesis: Augustine/Aquinas

+PL 449 Major Figures in the Traditions

-D. Topics and Controversies
+D. Topics a nd Controversies

-PL Appr

-Approved Electives (300-400 level) ......15
+PL Approved Electives (300-400 level) 15

-Please note: Students who matriculate with 90 or more credits in transfer and no core philosophy will substitute PL 210 for PL 110 and PL 220.
+Please note: Students who matriculate with 90 or more credits in transfer and no philosophy will substitute PL 210 for PL 110 and PL 220.
 Approved electives will then number 20 credits rather than 15.